koros33/simple-keylogger-/README.md

 ## Contributing

-This project is open for contributions that improve documentation, safety checks, or add defensive/detection demonstrations.
-See `CONTRIBUTING.md` for rules.
+This project is open for contributions that improve documentation, safety checks, or add defensive/attacking demonstrations.

-# Contributing to Ethical Keylogger

-Thank you for your interest in contributing!
-This repository is focused on education, safety, and ethics.
-Contributions that enhance clarity, safety, defensive demonstrations, testing, and documentation are welcome.

 ## Rules for contributions

-* You can add code that records or transmits other people's keystrokes or sensitive data.
+* 😉 Any addition and improvements are welcomed ethically dont paste code from somewhere though.
 * Any new code that touches input capture must include explicit consent prompts and must default to local-only behavior.
-* Defensive/detection content (e.g., how to detect keyloggers) is encouraged.
+* Defensive/Attacking content (e.g., how to detect/bypass defenders) is encouraged.
 * Add tests or a well-documented manual testing plan when adding features.
 * Include clear instructions and safety guidance in any PR touching code.